Ahrimdon/t7x/README.md

   - No Auto-Update (The new ext.dll adds Steam Verification, this is *CRUCIAL* if you do not own the game)
   - Reverted launcher to the original style
   - Changed executable icon to match original
-  - Add files.json for users to host their own Master Server/Cloud Index
+  - Add files.json for users to host their own Master Server/HTTP fastDL Index

 ## Getting Game Files